-If the participant refuses or cannot understand the instructions, score "Participant refused."
-If the procedure was not attempted due to task difficulty, because the participant was unable to perform the test, or due to safety concerns, score "Not attempted/unable."
+If the participant refuses or if the test is not administered due to technical problems, staffing problems or similar unrelated issues, score "Participant refused."
+If the procedure was not attempted, score "Not attempted" and go to the subquestion and record the reason the test was not attempted.
 If the participant attempted the test but could not hold the position for at least 1 second, score as "Unable to attain position or hold for one second."
 If the participant held the position for at least 1 second but less than 10 seconds, score as "Holds position $\geq$ 1 but less than 10 seconds" and record the time to 0.01 second.
 If the participant held the position for 10 seconds, score as "Holds for 10 seconds".

-2.5 ADMINISTRATION OF USUAL WALK
+2.5 ADMINISTRATION OF USUAL WALK (V10, V11 PFX: CLINIC AND HOME VISITS)